onnx/onnx/docs/IR.md

 ### Attribute Types

-The type system used for attributes is a superset of that used for of inputs and outputs.
-In addition to tensors, attribute values may be scalar numerical values, strings, and graphs.
-Sequences are available for attributes in both ONNX and ONNX-ML.
-Maps are not available for attributes in either variant.
+The type system used for attributes is related to but slightly different from that used for of inputs and outputs.
+Attribute-values may be a dense tensor, or sparse tensor, or a scalar numerical value, or a string, or a graph, or repeated values of one of the abovementioned types.

 ## Other Specification Documents